JohnMulligan/CRC_2023_SV_React_Docs/docs/components/canscanding/MenuListDropdownPeople.md

 Please note that you may need to adjust the import statements and file paths based on your project's file structure.

 That's it!
-You can now use the `MenuListDropdown` component in your React application to display a dropdown menu with various options and handle the selection of those options.
+You can now use the `MenuListDropdownPeople` component in your React application to display a dropdown menu with various options and handle the selection of those options.